-It has been noted in previous reports that fine sand has been a dominant feature on the streambed, due in part to the erosion on the mountain.
+It has been noted in previous reports that fine sand had been a dominant feature on the streambed, due in part to the erosion on the mountain.
 This has continued in both reports reviewed and it is likely to have reduced the suitability of habitat for some taxa, such as koura.
 It is thought that this reduction in available habitat is also responsible for a reduction in the numbers of brown trout recorded per site.
-The catch per unit effort has dropped from a high of 4.27 brown trout per site in 1982 - 1983 to less than 0.5 from late 2008 to mid 2012.
-An improvement was recorded in the October 2015 survey, however none were recorded during the April 2016 survey, only three for the November 2016 survey and none for the June 2017 survey.
-It was suggested that trout records may increase in the near future as Fish and Game is now more actively stocking this river than has happened in the recent past.
-So far trout numbers do not appear to be improving.
+The catch per unit effort has dropped from a high of 4.27 brown trout per site in 1982 - 1983 to less than 0.5 from late 2008 to mid-2012.
+An improvement was recorded in the October 2015 survey.
+However, none were recorded during the April 2016 survey, only three for the November 2016 survey and none for the June 2017 survey and this trend has continued.
+It was suggested that trout records may increase in the near future, as Fish and Game are now more actively stocking this river than has happened in the recent past, but so far trout numbers do not appear to be improving.